Did your payday loans cost so much you had to keep on borrowing?

 - they relied on your loan applications and you didn’t give the full facts – see Lender says I lied for more about this;

-- your borrowing didn’t go up every time – also irrelevant, what matters is that you kept borrowing;
+- your borrowing didn’t go up every time – irrelevant, what matters is that you kept borrowing;

 - you had a good enough credit score or they didn’t legally have to check your credit record.